haoyun/xjtu-thesis-BSc/README.md

-Template for Bachelor of Science Thesis in XJTU
+﻿Template for Bachelor of Science Thesis in XJTU
 ======

 Description